comptoolsres/comptoolsres.github.io/TLCL_reading_notes_4.md

  <BR>
  When you are working through this process, you may get stuck.
 Take a break.
 Work on something else.
 Maybe make a sketch of what you want to do.
 Ask for help!" %}

- {% include note.html content="Remember to keep practicing with git, using branches as you implement changes, pushing to github.com, merging branches back into master when you are done with a section, etc." %}
+ {% include note.html content="Remember to keep practicing with git, using branches as you implement changes, pushing to github.com, merging branches back into main when you are done with a section, etc." %}

  There is a ton of great stuff in this chapter and you can work through most of it.
 But...